-Some people have voiced concerns over the safety of polysorbate 80 after research showed potential links to reproductive problems in female rats and premature ovarian failure in girls receiving the quadrivalent human papillomavirus vaccine.
+Some people have voiced concerns over the safety of polysorbate 80 after research showed potential links to

 A group of experts from the Excipients Drafting Group at the European Medicines Agency has provisionally categorized polysorbate exposure from vaccines as “very low,” below the threshold where it may cause toxicity.

 Vaccine manufacturers need sufficient quantities of bacteria and viruses to make the required doses.